DMPRoadmap/roadmap/app/views/static_pages/faq.html.md

 For more information, see the [Quick Start Guide](https://dmptool.org/help).
 ***

-<h5 id="q-what-happens-when-i-request-feedback-on-a-plan>Q: What happens when I "request feedback" on a plan?</h5>
+<h5 id="q-what-happens-when-i-request-feedback-on-a-plan">Q: What happens when I "request feedback" on a plan?</h5>

 A: The request feedback functionality of the DMPTool is an optional feature that institutions may configure to help researchers create data management plans.
 Submitting a plan for feedback is within-institution only.
 If this feature is enabled, a button to "Request feedback" will be displayed on the "Share" tab when writing a plan.
 If a user clicks the "Request feedback" button, the DMPTool will send an email to the plan owner and the institutional administrator contact.
 The institutional administrator will be granted read only permissions and be able to provide comments on the plan within the tool.

 Administrators: if you are interested in enabling this functionality for users at your institution, see the "Request feedback" section of the [help for administrators](https://github.com/cdluc3/dmp/wiki/Help-for-Administrators) wiki.